apache/druid/docs/querying/query-context-reference.md

 Note that setting query context will override both the default value and the runtime properties value in the format of `druid.query.default.context.{property_key}` (if set).

-This reference contains all available context parameters organized by their scope:
+This reference contains context parameters organized by their scope:

 - **General parameters**: Apply to all query types and control execution behavior, resource limits, and caching
 - **Query type-specific parameters**: Available only for certain query types like TopN, Timeseries, or GroupBy